DecisionsDev/odm-embedded-jse-exec/docs/STEPS.md

 ### Step 1.1 - From ODM Rule Designer
 In your decision service project generate the ruleapp archive.

 Select your decision service project in the explorer.
-Right click and select the Rule execution Server > Deploy... item.
+Right click and select the "Rule execution Server > Deploy..." item.

 ![Deploy a RuleApp](ODM-RuleDesigner-1.0.png "Concept of operations")